5 Ways Desk Booking Software Can Help Your Business Post COVID-19

-here’s no question: the pandemic took almost all workplaces on a journey of drastic change.
+There’s no question: the pandemic took almost all workplaces on a journey of drastic change.
 From lockdowns to different health and safety protocols, new approaches and strategies were required.
-These changes have had a flow on effect to our working arrangements and seen a shift in the employment sector, opening up the lucrative “gig economy”.
+These changes have had a flow-on effect to our working arrangements and seen a shift in the employment sector, opening up the lucrative “gig economy”.

 We know what you’re thinking, but the “Gig economy” actually refers to a freelance, flexible working model where people find work for themselves individually, or engage with organizations for a particular project or contracted period: a gig (not the live music kind).

 The gig economy is not entirely new.
-Pre-pandemic, at least 34% of the US workforce belonged to the gig economy, with freelancers totaling 57 million.
+Pre-pandemic, at least 34% of the US workforce belonged to the gig economy, with freelancers totalling over 70 million.
 Since the beginning of the pandemic, more people have considered freelancing and self-employment due to its attractive benefits.
 At least 70% of gig workers chose to become independent contractors, with 60% of them motivated to remain in the gig economy for the next three years, mainly due to the flexibility it gives them.

 As the shift to employing more freelancers and contractors becomes more mainstream, having the technology in place to support a flexible workforce will become even more important, and managing your available space will become a critical element for success - cue: Desk booking software!

 With global economies still recovering, many businesses are re-evaluating how to best use their office spaces.
 Financial losses suffered during the almost two-year pandemic, and the rise in popularity of more hybrid work models, have both played a part in the shift to a ‘new normal’ in office space management.
 Even large companies like HSBC have recently announced their plans to reduce their office space moving forward.